openbmc/openbmc/poky/documentation/ref-manual/ref-variables.rst

       .. note::

-         The
-         COPY_LIC_MANIFEST
-         does not offer a path for adding licenses for newly installed packages to an image, which might be most suitable for read-only filesystems that cannot be upgraded.
-See the LICENSE_CREATE_PACKAGE
-         variable for additional information.
-You can also reference the " Providing License Text
+         The ``COPY_LIC_MANIFEST`` does not offer a path for adding licenses for newly installed packages to an image, which might be most suitable for read-only filesystems that cannot be upgraded.
+See the :term:`LICENSE_CREATE_PACKAGE` variable for additional information.
-         " section in the Yocto Project Development Tasks Manual for information on providing license text.
+         You can also reference the ":ref:`dev-manual/dev-manual-common-tasks:providing license text`" section in the Yocto Project Development Tasks Manual for information on providing license text.

    :term:`CORE_IMAGE_EXTRA_INSTALL`